yogesh-1303/IOT_Project_Yogesh/questions/Assignment4-I2CLoadPowerManagementPart2.md

    ![duration_lpm_on] [duration_lpm_on]

 5. Compute what the total operating time of your design for assignment 4 would be in hours, assuming a 1000mAh battery power supply?
    Answer: My design has an average current consumption per period of 14.48 uA per 3 Second period.
+   Hence, current consumed per hour is given by,
+   14.48 * (Intervals Per Minute) * (Minutes per Hour) = 14.48*20*60 = 17376 uAH = 17.376 mAH

-   Total operating time on 1000 mAH battery = Battery Capacity/Load Current = 1000 / 0.01448 = 69,060 Hours = 7.8835616 Years
+   Total operating time on 1000 mAH battery = 1000 / 17.376 = 57.55 Hours

 6. How has the power consumption performance of your design changed since the previous assignment?